CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

 \subsection{Complementary label collection protocol}

-To collect only complementary labels from the CIFAR dataset, for each image in the training split, we first randomly sample four distinct labels and ask the human annotators to select any of the \emph{incorrect} one from them.
-To analyze the annotators' behavior and reduce the noise in the collected labels, each image is labeled by three different annotators.
+To collect only complementary labels from the CIFAR, TinyImageNet datasets, for each image in the training split, we first randomly sample four distinct labels and ask the human annotators to select any of the \emph{incorrect} one from them.
+To leave room for analyzing the annotators' behavior, each image is labeled by three different annotators.
 The four labels are re-sampled for each annotator on each image.
 That is, each annotator possibly receives a different set of four labels to choose from.
-Note that if the annotators always select one of the correct complementary labels randomly, the empirical transition matrix will be uniform in expectation.
+An algorithmic description of the protocol is as follows.
+For each image $\mathbf{x}$, \begin{enumerate} \item Uniformly sample four labels without replacement from the label set $[K]$. \item Ask the annotator to select any one of the complementary label $\bar{y}$ from the four sampled labels. \item Add the pair $(\mathbf{x},\bar{y})$ to the complementary dataset. \end{enumerate} Note that if the annotators always select one of the correct complementary labels uniformly, the empirical transition matrix will also be uniform in expectation.
 We will inspect the empirical transition matrix in Section~\ref{sec:analysis}.

-The labeling tasks are deployed on MTurk.
-We first divide the 50,000 images into five batches of 10,000 images.
-Then, each batch is further divided into 1,000 human intelligence tasks (HITs) with each HIT containing 10 images.
+The labeling tasks are deployed on MTurk by dividing them into smaller we first divide the total images into smaller human intelligence tasks (HITs).
+For instance, for constructing the CLCIFAR datasets, we first divide the 50,000 images into five batches of 10,000 images.
+Then, each batch is further divided into 1,000 HITs with each HIT containing 10 images.
 Each HIT is deployed to three annotators, who receive 0.03 dollar as the reward by annotating 10 images.
 To make the labeling task easier and increase clarity, the size of the images are enlarged to $200\times 200$ pixels.
-For each super-class in CIFAR20, four to six example images from the classes within the super-class are provided to the annotators for reference.